Lu Qing: Early life

-Art
+Career

 Despite the rising Beijing East Village artists, who created performance art that often tested the limits of the human body, in the 1980s Lu was uninfluenced and instead worked on her own interests.
 At the beginning of the 21st century, she began yearly projects.
 At the beginning of the year, she buys 82 feet of fine silk and over the length of the year she paints, using acrylic, tightly fitted patterns.
 How filled the length of silk varies year to year, dependent on whether she feels like painting; one year she left the silk completely blank.
 Lu's art is a quiet, meditative affair, done in the comfort of her own home; though she herself doesn't see what she is doing as art at all.
 The way she paints on the silk is reminiscent of traditional Chinese scroll painting, historically, a male dominated medium.

 She currently works and lives in Beijing, China.
 Now this contemporary artist is known for her style of being a Sculpture Artist.
 The majority of her artwork consist of prints, exhibition posters, monographs, books, collectibles.
 Not much is known about Lu Qing as she avoids appearing in public settings.